 Traditionally, this royal fabric was primarily used for mourning events.
 The etymology of the term “crepe” is associated with mourning purpose.
 However, with time, women started associating the fabric with highbrow society and elite women.

 Styling a crepe silk saree or salwar kameez with pearls, terracotta jewelery or even silver oxidized jewelery is quite a popular way of promoting and styling this ethnic ensemble.
-Women who prefer to wear it to work on a daily basis can accessorize with fashion jewelery like silver oxidized, terracotta or pearl drops to create a statement.
+Women who prefer to wear it to work on a daily basis can accessorize with indian fashion jewelery like silver oxidized, terracotta or pearl drops to create a statement.
 For parties and special occasions, accessorizing it minimal is the key to flaunt the gorgeous fall and rich drape of this opulent attire.
 Ladies can notch up the glamour with semi-precious stones to highlight the contemporary silhouette in panache.
 Diamonds and gold will take away all the attention and therefore, not suitable for crepe clothing.
 Opt for exotic stones to steal the spotlight.

 Image Courtesy: 3.
 Fashionkafatka, 4.
 BHLDN